 - The resident or non-resident status of the company;

-- The jurisdiction from which the company’s income derived.
+- The jurisdiction from which the company’s income is derived.

 Under St. Kitts and Nevis company act, a company is classified as a resident one if:

-- It is controlled and managed from within St. Kitts and Nevis regardless whether it is formed in the island; or
+- It is controlled and managed from within St. Kitts and Nevis regardless of whether it is formed on the island; or

-- It is registered in the island as a foreign entity and conducts business within the border.
+- It is registered on the island as a foreign entity and conducts business within the border.

-In Nevis, a company is considered as non-resident when it is registered in Nevis or other countries with the control and management is not in the island.
+In Nevis, a company is considered a non-resident when it is registered in Nevis or other countries with control and management, not on the island.

 Resident companies are taxed on global income while non-resident companies are only subject to taxes on income sourced within St. Kitts and Nevis.
 The Nevis income tax rate is 33%.

-3.2.
-Common tax policies in Nevis “tax haven”
+Common tax policies in the Nevis tax haven

-The exemptions are applied on companies with assets and income originating from any jurisdictions other than St. Kitts and Nevis.
+The exemptions are applied to companies with assets and income originating from any jurisdictions other than St. Kitts and Nevis.

 For an LLC, the profits are paid on the members’ interest.
-For a corporation, the amount of profits which are distributed to its shareholders refers to dividend payments.
+For a corporation, the amount of profits that are distributed to its shareholders refers to dividend payments.

 Tax holidays.
 Hotel construction is provided with tax holidays and some other benefits under the Fiscal Incentives Act and Hotel Aids Act.